Marriyum regrets Imran’s politics on Shaukat Khanam Cancer Hospital

 She said that the hospital has been named after Imran’s mother who was a good woman and had Imran stayed in her company, he would have become a better human being.

-The minister said that Shaukat Khanam Hospital was a pride for Pakistanis and a gift from Nawaz Sharif.
+The minister said that Shaukat Khanam Hospital was a pride for Pakistanis and a gift from Nawaz Sharif.—APP